Last Update: 12/12/18

 How Difficult Are Florida Hotel Bathroom Slip and Fall Cases to Win?

 Most Florida hotel rooms are safe and well maintained and most owners use their best efforts to keep things that way.
-However, when someone is hurt in a fall in a Florida hotel or motel, the injured party can expect a vigorous defense by the property owner and their insurance company.
+However, when someone is hurt in a fall in a Florida hotel or motel shower, the injured party can expect a vigorous defense by the property owner and their insurance company.

 This is why it is important to gather evidence as soon as possible after a fall and demand that the hotel preserve any evidence of the accident.